clusterednetworks/Cloudflare-Firewall-Bypass-Prevention/README.md

 # Cloudflare-Firewall-Bypass-Prevention
 Cloudflare Firewall Bypass Prevention
 This code can be used in your htaccess file to block all traffic from the Internet except Cloudflare IP Blocks.
-Be sure the check that all of the IP's are in sync with Cloudflare's IP Blocks.
+Be sure the check that all of the IP's listed are in sync with Cloudflare's current IP Blocks.
 <pre>
 # Cloudflare-Firewall-Bypass-Prevention
 # by ClusteredNetworks.com